telkouy/GitEngine-1/professional-email-template.md

 **What's particularly relevant**: This showcases the exact problem-solving approach and technical judgment you're looking for in the role.

+**Personal context**: I just officially completed my transition from my previous role and I'm incredibly excited to start this new chapter focused on product development - something I've been passionate about as a hobby and now want to pursue professionally.

-I'm genuinely excited about the possibility of bringing this approach to Force of Nature, though I'm also exploring other opportunities to find the right fit for this next chapter.
+I'm genuinely excited about the possibility of bringing this approach to Force of Nature, though I'm also actively exploring other opportunities to find the right fit for this exciting new phase of my career.

 Would love to chat about how this development philosophy could accelerate your product goals!